Dual and Joint Degree Programs

-Starting in spring 2015, Stetson University will offer a new joint-degree program that will allow students to earn both a J.D. degree and an LL.M. in Advocacy from Stetson in seven semesters.
+Beginning in spring 2015, Stetson University College of Law will offer a J.D./LL.M. in Advocacy joint-degree program, allowing qualified students the opportunity to earn both a J.D. degree and an LL.M. degree in advocacy from Stetson in as little as three years.

-Students in Stetson's new program will save a semester of full-time study by applying up to 12 hours of prescribed J.D. courses towards the LL.M. degree, allowing them to complete the LL.M. degree in less than six months by taking an additional 12 hours of LL.M. coursework.
+Students in Stetson University’s new program will save a semester of full-time study by applying up to 12 hours of prescribed J.D. courses towards the LL.M. degree, allowing them to complete the LL.M. degree in less than six months by taking an additional 12 hours of LL.M. coursework.
+Students will be able to take all 12 credits in one semester, or may opt to complete the program on a part-time basis, provided that a student must complete the LL.M. program (12 credits) in no more than 2 years.

-To learn more about the new joint-degree program, please contact the Office of Admissions and Student Financial Planning at 727-562-7802 or firstname.lastname@example.org.
+To learn more about the new joint-degree program, visit J.D./LL.M. in Advocacy or contact the Office of Admissions and Student Financial Planning at 727-562-7802 or firstname.lastname@example.org.
 For more information about advocacy at Stetson University College of Law, visit www.stetson.edu/advocacy.

 Students who complete the J.D./M.B.A. dual-degree program receive both an M.B.A. degree from the Stetson University School of Business Administration and a J.D. degree from the College of Law.